 Driving to and from open houses isn’t how anyone envisions their ideal Saturday afternoon.
 Foregone leisure times aside, those trips to the gas stations get old and costly fast.

 And let’s not forget the exorbitant land transfer taxes and legal fees that homebuyers need to budget for, on top of saving for a 6-figure down payment.

 Home sellers’ wallets suffer even worse injuries.
 Staging costs, sales commission, and legal fees alone are estimated to be 5% to 10% of a home’s worth.

 This is why turning a profit on your home takes time – you need to build up enough equity to break even first.

-3. Opportunity cost of the down payment
+Drawback of Owning #3: The opportunity cost of the down payment